cacilhas/catcheese/README.md

 ## Commands

-Use arrows to move straight or sideway and the mouse to turn left or right.
+Use arrows or WASD keys to move straight or sideway and the mouse or QE keys to turn left or right.
 Joypad works as well.

+M key and L1/R1 buttons show panoramic view from above.

-Use space key or Joypad’s X button to leave a mark.
+Use space key or Joypad’s X button to leave a danger mark.

 Escape key and Joypad’s O return to the menu – or quit if it’s already there.